-- Quizzes There will be a short quiz at the beginning of some lectures.
-The quiz should take about five minutes, and will cover some of the key topics discussed in the previous lecture.
-Quizzes are not announced ahead of time, and there are no make-up quizzes.
-The lowest quiz score is dropped which effectively provides for one excused absence.
-Students should prepare for a potential quiz by simply reviewing the material from the previous lecture before coming to class.
-Solutions to quizzes will be available online soon after the quiz is given for formative self-assessment. - Discussion Section The discussion section will be most Fridays from 2:30pm to 3:20pm in 403 Phillips Hall.
-Attendance at the weekly discussion sections is optional but strongly encouraged.
-These discussion sections will be relatively informal, with the primary focus being on facilitating student's ability to complete the programming assignments and on reviewing material from lecture using problem-based learning. - Readings Students are expected to complete all of the required reading according to the schedule on the course website, although there is some flexibility.
-Some students may prefer to complete the readings before the corresponding lecture, while others may prefer to complete the readings after the corresponding lecture.
-Either strategy is acceptable.
-All of the required readings are contained within the course textbook. - Programming Assignments The course will include six programming assignments.
-Students are expected to work individually on the first four programming assignments and in a group of two students for the final two programming assignments.
-Students will be using the ECE Computing Resources to complete the programming assignments, the code must be submitted via GitHub, and the report must be submitted in PDF format via the online CMS assignment submission system (see Section 13).
+- Discussion Section The discussion sections will be on Fridays at 2:30-3:20pm or 3:35-4:25pm in 225 Upson Hall.
+Attendance at the weekly discussion sections is required and attendance will usually be taken.
+Discussion section participation will be assessed through the participation portion of each student's final grade.
+These discussion sections will be relatively informal, with the primary focus being on facilitating student's ability to complete the programming assignments and on reviewing material from lecture using problem-based learning. - Readings Students are expected to complete all of the required reading according to the schedule on the course website.
+The material included in the course zyBook is a superset of what is covered in lecture.
+Students are responsible for all material covered in lecture and in the course zyBook.
+There will be assigned readings in the zyBook, and students will need to complete the participation challenges corresponding to each of these readings.
+Completing these participation challenges will be assessed through the participation portion of each student's final grade.
+The zyBook labs serve as coding quizzes and will factor into the quiz portion of each student's file grade. - Online Discussion Engagement via the Ed online discussion forums is a critical component of the course.
+Students are required to actively participate on Ed, and this participation will be assessed as part of each student's final grade.
+There are many ways student can participate including posting questions, liking other questions, responding that they have the same question, helping to create answers, and posting interesting related content. - Programming Assignments The course includes five programming assignments.
+Students are expected to work individually on the first three programming assignments and in a group on the final two programming assignments.
+Students will be using the ecelinux servers to complete the programming assignments, the code must be submitted via GitHub, and the report must be submitted in PDF format via the online Canvas assignment submission system (see Section 12).
 No other means of submission will be accepted.
-Programming assignments are due on Tuesdays at 11:59pm except for the final programming assignment which is due on a Thursday at 11:59pm (see Section 12.D for late assignment policy). - Prelim and Final Exams The course includes two prelim exams and a cummulative final exam.
+Programming assignments are due on Thursdays at 11:59pm except for the final programming assignment which is due on a Tuesday at 11:59pm (see Section 11.D for late assignment policy).
+Each programming assignment also includes a milestone which must be submitted one week before the final programming assignment is due. - Prelim and Final Exams The course includes two prelim exams and a cumulative final exam.
+The exams assess student understanding of the material presented in lecture and assigned readings.
+The prelim exams include a series of short answer questions.
+The final exam include two parts: the first part include a series of short answer questions, while the second part include a detailed design problem which require students to compare and contrast two design alternatives.
+The exams do not assess student understanding of the Linux development environment (e.g., the Linux command line, make, gdb, etc.) used for the programming assignments.
 If students have a scheduling conflict with the exam, they must let the instructor know as soon as possible, but no later than two weeks before the prelim or final exam.
 Graded final exams and the exam solutions are only available for review under the supervision of a course instructor.
 You may not remove your graded exam, nor may you remove the exam solutions.

-9. Assignment and Exam Schedule
+8. Assignment and Exam Schedule